 I eeked out some free time today and read the first 108 pages of The Great Spring.
 I had read a summary prior to starting the book, so I knew it wasn’t about writing, per se, but there is a fair amount in the book about mindfulness and mental presence that I feel can apply to developing a writer’s sensibility.
 Also, these passages, which are about Zen meditation, but can so easily be applied to absolutely any creative endeavor:

-My husband is heading out to his weekly Game Night (different then our monthly Game Nights!), so I am putting Bear to bed, having dinner, and then I’m eager to continue working on some art with my microns and digging into Fansplaining, which I stumbled across looking for a good fandom podcast.
+My husband is heading out to his weekly Game Night (different then our monthly Game Nights; different group of people, and only he attends), so I am putting Bear to bed, having dinner, and then I’m eager to continue working on some art with my microns and digging into Fansplaining, which I stumbled across looking for a good fandom podcast.
 I recently listened to their episode The Shipping Answers (analyzing the results of a survey I participated in; it was how I first heard of them), and I really enjoy their overall vibe, and the episode descriptions sound intriguing; they seem to talk about a lot of fannish topics that are of interest to me.

 I hope you all have a relaxing Friday night to look forward to, and a wonderful weekend.